 The Company's Board of Directors currently consists of five members, three of whom are Independent Directors.
 On April 3, 2013, the Board of Directors established an Audit Committee consisting of its Independent Directors.
-The Board of Directors also established a Nominating and Governance Committee of the Board of Directors and a Compensation Committee of the Board of Directors and may establish additional committees in the future.
-For the three month periods ended March 31, 2018 and 2017, the Company incurred \$98 and \$103 respectively, in fees and expenses associated with its Independent Directors' services on the Company's Board of Directors and the Audit Committee.
-As of March 31, 2018 and December 31, 2017, \$0 was unpaid and included in other accrued expenses and liabilities in the accompanying Consolidated Statements of Assets and Liabilities.
+The Board of Directors also established a Nominating and Governance Committee of the Board of Directors and may establish additional committees in the future.
+For the three month and six month periods ended June 30, 2018, the Company incurred \$93 and \$191, respectively, and for the three month and six month periods ended June 30, 2017, the Company incurred \$131 and \$234, respectively, in fees and expenses associated with its Independent Directors' services on the Company's Board of Directors and the Audit Committee.
+As of June 30, 2018 and December 31, 2017, \$0 and \$3, respectively, was unpaid and included in other accrued expenses and liabilities in the accompanying Consolidated Statements of Assets and Liabilities.